Scanning helium microscopy: Motivation

-So for an electron beam to resolve atomic structure, the wavelength of the matter wave would need be at least $\lambda$ = 1 Å and therefore the beam energy would need to be given by $E$ > 100 eV.
+Hence, for an electron beam to resolve atomic structure, the wavelength of the matter wave would need be at least $\lambda$ = 1 Å, and therefore the beam energy would need to be given by $E$ > 100 eV.

 Since electrons are charged, they can be manipulated using electromagnetic optics to form extremely small spot sizes on a surface.
 Due to the wavelength of an electron beam being low, the Abbe diffraction limit can be pushed below atomic resolution and electromagnetic lenses can be used to form very intense spots on the surface of a material.
-The optics in a scanning electron microscope usually require the beam energy to be in excess of 1 keV to produce the best quality electron beam.
+The optics in a scanning electron microscope usually require the beam energy to be in excess of 1 keV to produce the best-quality electron beam.

 The high energy of the electrons leads to the electron beam interacting not only with the surface of a material, but forming a tear-drop interaction volume underneath the surface.
 While the spot size on the surface can be extremely low, the electrons will travel into the bulk and continue interacting with the sample.
 Transmission electron microscopy avoids the bulk interaction by only using thin samples, however usually the electron beam interacting with the bulk will limit the resolution of a scanning electron microscope.